Chacaicosaurus: Skull

 The skull of the holotype measures 98 cm long, while its mandible (lower jaw bones) is 99 cm long.
 The skull bears a narrow snout which, characteristically, is heavily elongated, making up 80% of the skull's length, gradually sloping to a point at its front.
 Uniquely among ichthyosaurs, the snout bears elongate, rounded ridges that run longitudinally along the premaxillae and nasals, with one ridge on each side.
 The cranial proportions of Chacaicosaurus are similar to those of other long-snouted ichthyosaurs, such as Eurhinosaurus, though unlike that genus Chacaicosaurus does not have an overbite.
 Unusually, adult Chacaicosaurus appear to have either had very reduced teeth or been toothless.

 The enlarged external nares (openings for the nostrils) of Chacaicosaurus each measure about 10 cm long, and are not positioned especially close to the orbits (eye openings).
 The orbits of Chacaicosaurus are very poorly preserved, so their size is unclear.
-In the description of the genus, Fernández estimated the sclerotic ring (the ring of bony plates supporting the eyeball) to have had a diameter of around 13 cm.
+In the description of the genus, Fernández estimated the scleral ring (the ring of bony plates supporting the eyeball) to have had a diameter of around 13 cm.
 She considered this to also be a reasonable rough approximation of the width of the orbit, thus concluding that Chacaicosaurus had especially small orbits.
 While Ryosuke Motani also stated that the orbits were small in 1999, Michael Maisch and Andreas Matzke in 2000 instead considered the orbits to be especially large.

 The wide basioccipital (rear lower braincase bone) of Chacaicosaurus lacks a peg-like projection on its front end.
 The surfaces on the basioccipital for articulation with two pairs of other braincase bones, the opisthotics and stapedes, are both angled towards the top of the skull, with the latter pair reclined.
 The occipital condyle, the knob on the back of the skull for the articulation of the spinal column, is clearly demarcated from the rest of the basioccipital.
 The occipital condyle is not especially large, taking up relatively little of the rear face of the basioccipital, with additional bone surface extending outwards and beneath it.